Image

 Step 3: Use your Philips head screwdriver and insert one screw into the bottom hole.
 The screws should be about ¼” apart.

 Step 4: Note that whenever the screen is re-installed, always check that the keeper is still in the optimum location.
-You can adjust it by loosening the 1st screw.
+You can adjust it by loosening the first screw.
 Then the keeper can be moved where you need it before you retighten.

 Step 5: Check to make sure the screen operates smoothly.